How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 It’s harder to re-brand your site when people have become used to knowing it under a certain name.

-When you’re ready, you can purchase your domain name through your hosting provider or an external provider such as Domain.com.
+When you’re ready to start a blog, you can purchase your domain name through your hosting provider or an external provider such as Domain.com.

 | READ MORE: How To Choose A Blog Name That Works Perfectly For Your Niche